-Is it time to stop using antiperspirants containing aluminum?
+Is it time to stop using antiperspirants? does aluminum cause cancer?

 One thing we feel passionate about at Penguin Cold Caps is encouraging women and men to live healthier lifestyles, which can help to reduce the risk of contracting cancer.